 PRAXIS DISCLAIMER: Kentucky educator certification requirements are subject to change.
-Before registering for the test(s), please check the Education Professional Standards Board website at www.epsb.ky.gov for current test requirements and current cut scores.
+Before registering for the test(s), please check the Education Professional Standards in Teacher Education CIP Code: 13.1206

+Board website at www.epsb.ky.gov for current test requirements and current cut scores.
 You may also contact the Division of Professional Learning and Assessment at (502) 564-5846.
 EKU is not responsible for providing test codes to candidates.